Armored Heart: Tamed Soul

 The choice was taken out of her hands a moment later, though.
 The door opened, and Gella stepped through carrying a covered plate.
 “Breakfast, Celia,” she announced.

-“You look like a woman with a lot on her mind,” Gella said evenly, beckoning Celia to the reading desk, which she set the plate on, pulling out a chair from the no-place for her to sit on.
+“You look like a woman with a lot on her mind,” Gella said evenly, beckoning Celia to the reading desk, which she set the plate on, pulling out a chair from the no-space for her to sit on.

 The warrior reluctantly joined her.
 Once the cover was removed, the necessity of resisting the mage was forgotten for a moment.
 Some sort of round pastries, coated with a dark syrup, were stacked in front of her.
 And the smell… Celia had to stop herself from drooling.
 Had Tabby baked these fresh?
 Despite herself, she managed to pull together enough will to be suspicious.

 “So.
-Will this make me too sleepy to resist you, too drugged to care, or so horny I beg?” she asked pointedly.
+Will this make me too sleepy to resist you, too drugged to care, or so horny I beg?”
+She asked pointedly.
 “Or are we talking all three?
 Because if we are, I think you haven’t thought it through.”

 Gella just chuckled chidingly.
 “I agree.
 There would be little point to that.
-But, if it gives you some comfort...” she trailed off, grabbing a knife and fork from that same no-place, and using it to cut off a piece of the top pastry.
+But, if it gives you some comfort…” She trailed off, grabbing a knife and fork from that same no-space, and using it to cut off a piece of the top pastry.
 She brought the fork to her mouth, sighing with satisfaction.
 “So, are you convinced it isn't poisoned?
 Or do I need to take more?”

 Celia nodded, somewhat perturbed by the friendly attitude the mage was affecting.
 She handed Celia the fork and knife, not even bothering to clean them.
-But instead of that prompting a painful flare, it just made her think... what would it be like to take those lips directly?
+But instead of that prompting a painful flare, it just made her think… What would it be like to take those lips directly?
 She shook her head, dismissing the thought.
-It was... strange.
-Strange to be thinking those things.
+It was… strange – strange to be thinking those things.

 She brought the fork to her lips, took a bite, then gasped.
-The ‘pancakes’ were soft and spongy and nice, and the syrup was rich and decadently sweet.
-Forget food for kings; this was divine fare..
+The pancakes were soft and spongy and nice, and the syrup was rich and decadently sweet.
+Forget food for kings – this was divine fare.

 She was distracted by a tiny pop from behind her.
 She turned behind her, gaping at the mage, who was turning her head side to side.

-“You have magical doors, magical baths, and magic to control minds, but you can't magic yourself out of a stiff neck?” she asked incredulously.
+“You have magical doors, magical baths, and magic to control minds, but you can't magic yourself out of a stiff neck?”
+She asked incredulously.

 A silver eyebrow arched at Celia's question.
-“Who says I can't?” she smiled mysteriously, before shifting to a much warmer gaze.
+“Who says I can't?”
+She smiled mysteriously, before shifting to a much warmer gaze.
 “Though that does bring me to what I came in here for.”
 She shifted to look into Celia's eyes.
 “Keeping you in the dark about my plans for you was not the best choice.
 For that, I apologize.”

 Celia blinked with the fork halfway to her lips.
 Lowering it back down, she was struck again by just how human Gella could be.
 When the mage wished, she was an absolute force of personality, and that wasn’t even considering the unearthly air of a mage in their element.
 Other times, she was a commanding lover, soft but only towards those she chose, impossible to even approach for others.
-Then, at other times, she was perfectly pleasant, approachable, even normal
+Then, at other times, she was perfectly pleasant, approachable, even normal.

 “Gella,” she began, finishing another pancake and setting the plate aside for the moment.
 “Then tell me exactly what you want to do with me.
 No games, no charms, no messengers, no tricks.”